Design History

 Section titled “The two artifact streams”Sovereign exists as two artifacts:

-- The board game (v0.2 baseline) — a printable 34-sheet edition with the original Hamilton-system mechanics.
+- The printable board game — a 34-sheet edition with the original Hamilton-system mechanics, stable at v0.2 until human-table playtest evidence exists.

 Phase-by-phase build (Solo / Digital)